-(2) in a facility, as defined in §95.101 of this title (relating to Introduction):
+(2) in a facility, as defined in §557.101 of this title (relating to Introduction):

-(A) a person who holds a permit issued under Texas Health and Safety Code §242.610 and acts under the authority of a person described in paragraph (1) of this subsection; or
+(A) a person who holds a permit issued under Texas Health and Safety Code §242.610 (relating to Issuance and Renewal of Permit to Administer Medication) and acts under the authority of a person described in paragraph (1) of this subsection; or

-(B) a person who is exempt from licensure or permit requirements in accordance with Texas Health and Safety Code §242.607;
+(B) a person who is exempt from licensure or permit requirements in accordance with Texas Health and Safety Code §242.607 (relating to Exemptions for Nursing Students and Medication Aide Trainees);

-(3) a person to whom a registered nurse has delegated the administration of medication under 22 TAC Chapter 224 or 225 (relating to Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments and RN Delegation to Unlicensed Personnel and Tasks Not Requiring Delegation in Independent Living Environments for Clients with Stable and Predictable Conditions); or
+(3) a person to whom an RN has delegated the administration of medication under 22 TAC Chapter 224 (relating to Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments) or Chapter 225 (relating to RN Delegation to Unlicensed Personnel and Tasks Not Requiring Delegation in Independent Living Environments for Clients with Stable and Predictable Conditions); or

-(4) in a facility with a licensed or certified capacity of less than 14 residents, an unlicensed person who administers medication in accordance with Texas Human Resource Code, Chapter 161, Subchapter D-1.

-(b)A person may perform administration of medication in accordance with subsection (a)(4) of this section without the requirement that a registered nurse delegate or oversee each administration if:
+(4) in a facility with a licensed or certified capacity of less than 14 residents, an unlicensed person who administers medication in accordance with Texas Human Resource Code, Chapter 161, Subchapter D-1 (relating to Administration of Medication for Clients with Intellectual and Developmental Disabilities)may perform administration of medication without the requirement that an RN delegate or oversee each administration if:

-(1) the medication is:
+(A) the medication is:

-(A) an oral medication;
+(i) an oral medication;

-(B) a topical medication; or
+(ii) a topical medication; or

-(C) a metered dose inhaler;
+(iii) a metered dose inhaler;

-(2) the medication is administered to he resident for a stable or predictable condition;
+(B) the medication is administered to a t resident for a stable or predictable condition;

-(3) the resident has been personally assessed by a registered nurse initially and in response to significant changes in the resident's health status, and the registered nurse has determined that the resident's health status permits the administration of medication by an unlicensed person; and
+(C) the resident has been personally assessed by an RN initially and in response to significant changes in the resident's health status, and the RN has determined that the resident's health status permits the administration of medication by an unlicensed person; and

-(4) the unlicensed person has been:
+(D) the unlicensed person has been:

-(A) trained by a registered nurse or licensed vocational nurse under the direction of a registered nurse regarding proper administration of medication; or
+(i) trained by an RN or LVN under the direction of an RN regarding proper administration of medication; or

-(B) determined to be competent by a registered nurse or licensed vocational nurse under the direction of a registered nurse regarding proper administration of medication, including through a demonstration of proper technique by the unlicensed person.
+(ii) determined to be competent by an RN or LVN under the direction of an RN regarding proper administration of medication, including through a demonstration of proper technique by the unlicensed person.

-(c) A registered nurse or a licensed vocational nurse under the supervision of a registered nurse must review the administration of medication to a resident by a person described in subsection (a)(4) of this section at least annually and after any significant change in the resident's condition.
+(b) An RN or an LVN under the supervision of an RN must review the administration of medication to a resident by a person described in subsection (a)(4) of this section at least annually and after any significant change in the resident's condition.

 §551.44.
 Trauma-Informed Care Training.

-A facility must ensure that an employee who is hired by a facility on or after May 1, 2016, and whose duties will require the employee to work directly with a resident completes trauma-informed care training provided by DADS before the employee works directly with a resident.
-For purposes of this section, "to work directly with a resident" means to serve on a resident's interdisciplinary team or otherwise work with a resident to implement the resident's individual program plan.
+A facility must ensure that an employee who is hired by a facility on or after May 1, 2016, and whose duties will require the employee to work directly with a resident, completes trauma-informed care training before the employee works directly with a resident.
+For purposes of this section, "to work directly with a resident" means to serve on a resident's IDT or otherwise work with a resident to implement the resident's IPP .

 §551.45.
 Wheelchair Self-Release Seat Belts.